http://www.washingtonpost.com/wp-dyn/co ... 01407.html

 CSG ID: This card is still in use and a proportion of the contents include:

-Contractors name, height, weight, blood group and allergies
+Contractors name, height, weight, blood group and allergies.
+This card is

 used both as a means of identification and, in the case of the holder